-Kerico Health Care Donates Free Rides to Early Voting Locations for Seniors and the Disabled
+Kerico N.E.M.T Services Donates Free Rides to Early Voting Locations for Seniors and the Disabled

 Home health care and mobility solutions company offering free early voting rides for Houston, Sugarland, Pasadena, Katy, The Woodlands, Richmond, Beaumont, Corpus Christi, McAllen, and Brownsville voters.